Report finds Catholic charity founder sexually abused women

-PARIS (AP) — A respected Catholic figure who helped improve conditions for the developmentally disabled in multiple countries over half a century sexually abused at least six women, a report produced for his French-based charity has found.
+PARIS (AP) — A respected Catholic figure who worked to improve conditions for the developmentally disabled for more than half a century sexually abused at least six women during most of that period, according to a report released Saturday by the France-based charity he founded.

-According to the report, the women, who have no links to each other, reported similar facts and Vanier's sexual misconduct was often associated with alleged “spiritual and mystical justifications."
+The women reported similar facts, and Vanier's sexual misconduct was often associated with alleged “spiritual and mystical justifications," the report states.

 A statement released by L'Arche France Saturday stressed that some women still have “deep wounds."